-Starting from 2019, we have been strategically devoting our resources to publicly raised fund products and have begun to develop and distribute packaged publicly raised fund products.
-As a result, the transaction value of public raised fund products distributed significantly increased compared with the year ended June 30, 2019.
+Starting from 2019, we have been strategically devoting our resources to publicly raised fund products and have begun to develop and distribute portfolios of publicly raised fund products.
+As a result, the transaction value of public raised fund products distributed significantly increased compared with the year ended June 30, 2020.